 After an early morning long run or ride (brunch)

-Buckwheat pancakes with fruit and yogurt
+- Buckwheat pancakes with fruit and yoghurt.
+Click here for the recipe

 Aim to eat a meal within an hour of finishing your session which contains both carbs to replenish muscle glycogen stores and protein to help your muscles recover and repair.
 This pancake recipe, which is also gluten free, hits the spot well.
 The fruit also provides vitamins and other nutrients to support immune function which is suppressed by the stress of a long training session.